Adah Sharma

-Early life and education
+Early life

-Adah Sharma was born in Mumbai to a tamil Brahmin family hailing from tamilnadu.
-Her father, S. L. Sharma, was a captain in the merchant navy and her mother, is a classical dancer.
+Sharma was born in Mumbai.
+Her father S. L. Sharma (d.
+2014), a Tamil Brahmin, hailed from Madurai, Tamil Nadu and was a captain in the Indian Merchant Navy.
+Her mother Sheila Sharma, a Malayali and native of Nattupura, Palakkad, Kerala, is an Indian classical dancer and mallakhamba yoga practitioner.

+Sharma studied at Auxilium Convent High School in Bandra.
 When she was in tenth grade, she had decided that she wanted to become an actress.
-She wanted to drop out of school but her parents insisted that she complete her schooling at least.
+She wanted to drop out of school but her parents insisted that she should complete her schooling at least.
 After completing her twelfth grade, she stopped studying.

 Sharma is a gymnast.
 She has been dancing since the age of three, and has completed her graduation in Kathak from the Natraj Gopi Krishna Kathak Dance Academy in Mumbai.
 She had learnt salsa for four months in the US, besides jazz and ballet, and has claimed to be "very good" at belly dancing.
+She is also a practitioner of Silambam, an Indian weapon-based martial art.

+Sharma has lived in her Pali Hill house all her life, as she preferred to live close to nature surrounded by trees.
+In June 2024, she moved to a sea-facing building Mont Blanc in Mumbai which had previously been occupied by Sushant Singh Rajput.